p123hx/ImageEnhancementfor-Visual-Inertial-SLAM-in-Dark/README.md

 Mobile Robotics Winter 2023 Team 2

 This repository contains the code for our final project for Mobile Robotics.
-Our project was built off of a previous team's final project (Winter 2022 Team 22) and compares different image enhancement techniques used alongside the visual SLAM algorith called ORB-SLAM3 in order to reduces tracking/ translational error.
+Our project was built off of a previous team's final project (Winter 2022 Team 22) and compares different image enhancement techniques used alongside the visual SLAM algorithm called ORB-SLAM3 in order to reduces tracking/ translational error.
 This repository contains the code for our final project for Mobile Robotics.
 Our project was built off of a previous team's final project (Winter 2022 Team 22) and compares different image enhancement techniques used alongside the visual SLAM algorith called ORB-SLAM3 in order to reduces tracking/ translational error.
 Our use case is specifically for dark environments.

 Thew winter 2022 Team's Repository is found [here](https://github.com/Maithilishetty/Mobile_Robotics_Team22).